 FORCE is Canada’s lead research facility for tidal stream technology, created to better understand if this technology can play a safe, effective role in Canada’s energy future.
-FORCE is a not-for-profit company operated by a staff, governed by a board of directors, and guided by input from an independent Environmental Monitoring Advisory Committee and a Community Liaison Committee.
-FORCE receives funding support from the Government of Canada, the Province of Nova Scotia, the Offshore Energy Research Association, and participating developers.
+FORCE is a private not-for-profit company operated by a staff, governed by a board of directors, and guided by input from an independent Environmental Monitoring Advisory Committee and a Community Liaison Committee.
+FORCE has received financial contributions from the Government of Canada, the Province of Nova Scotia, the Offshore Energy Research Association, and participating developers.

 FORCE acts as a host to turbine developers, providing a permitted site, electrical infrastructure, an observation facility, and connection to the power grid.
 The site features 14 billion tonnes of average tidal flow moving at peak speeds above 5 m/s, producing an estimated 7,000 MW of power.